Mitch Garver Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.53 team ERA that ranks third among all league pitching staffs.
+- The Rays' 3.58 team ERA ranks third among all league pitching staffs.

-- The Rays give up the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to allow 67 home runs (one per game), the ninth-fewest in baseball.

-- Bradley gets the start for the Rays, his eighth of the season.
-He is 4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched.
+- McClanahan (9-1) is going for his 10th win when he takes the mound for the Rays in his 14th start of the season.
+He has a 2.02 ERA in 75 2/3 innings pitched, with 87 strikeouts.

-- The right-hander last appeared on Sunday against the Boston Red Sox, when he went five innings, allowing two earned runs while giving up six hits.
+- The lefty's last appearance was on Monday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while allowing five hits.

-- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.